stashed/docs/docs/concepts/crds/repository.md

       from: All
 ```

- To allow a Repository that can be  referred only from `prod` and `staging` namespaces,
+Here is an example of `spec.usagePolicy` that allows referencing it from only prod and staging namespace,
 ```yaml
 spec:
   usagePolicy: